pinnacle-comp/pinnacle/wiki/configuration/tags.md

 | `move_to_tag` | Removes all tags from this window and adds the given one.
 This "moves" the window to the tag. |

 > [!NOTE]
-> The behavior when tagging a window with multiple tags from different outputs is currently
+> The behavior when tagging a window with multiple tags from different outputs is undefined.
-> undefined.
 Try not to do that.
+> In the future, Pinnacle will prevent you from adding a tag on a window that has a different output than the tags
+> already on the window.

 ::: tabs key:langs
 == Lua